huggingface/blog/chat-templates.md

 ## tl;dr

 Chat models have been trained with very different formats for converting conversations into a single tokenizable string.
 Using a format different from the format a model was trained with will usually cause severe, silent performance degradation, so matching the format used during training is extremely important!
 Hugging Face tokenizers now have a `chat_template` attribute that can be used to save the chat format the model was trained with.
 This attribute contains a Jinja template that converts conversation histories into a correctly formatted string.
-Please see the technical documentation [link when it's available] for information on how to write and apply chat templates in your code.
+Please see the [technical documentation](https://huggingface.co/docs/transformers/main/en/chat_templating) for information on how to write and apply chat templates in your code.

 ## Introduction